Judges Say the UK's Digital Surveillance Program Snooper's Charter Is Illegal - Slashdot

 Being democratically elected is only part of the story.
 Writing laws which are legal is the other part.

-For the same reason that any healthy democracy should have underpinnings which say "no, you don't get to
+For the same reason that any healthy democracy should have underpinnings which say "no, you don't get to decide these people are slaves", the judiciary is there to prevent people from passing laws which say exactly that.

+If you live in a country where judges can't strike down laws as illegal, then you are in a seriously fucked country where lawmakers have absolute power and can pass any stupid ass law they want

+... all MPs get to fuck your daughter and your wife whenever they wish, for instance.

 Re: (Score:2)